 4.3.2 Disadvantages of the immersion in

-• The method makes use of agents or substance that can cause cancer
+- The method makes use of agents or substances that can cause cancer

 The immersion silver holds sure pros and cons compared to other surface finish, and in some cases, it is considered a better surface finish.